ysfzun/Mustang-Modal/README.md

 ### Ajax Loading

-load method takes 3 parameters.
+Load method takes 3 parameters.
 These are url, parameters and callback.

 ```javascript
     MustangModal.prop({